DanielRGonzalesV/exercise-store/README.md

 $ gradlew clean test
 ```

-By default, the tests will run using Chrome.
+By default, the tests will run using the last Chrome stable version (tested version: 81.0.4044.92)

 You can see the final report in: